trivendradoijodd/jiotv-iptv-middleware/README.md

 ## Logic

 1.  **Request Interception:** The middleware listens for all incoming requests from the IPTV client.
-2.  **Request Forwarding:** It forwards the incoming request (including all headers, parameters, and data) to the actual IPTV provider's server.
+2.  **Request Forwarding:** It forwards the incoming request to the IPTV provider's server, which is defined in the `.env` file.
 3.  **Response Inspection:** It intercepts the response from the provider.
 4.  **Conditional Modification:** It checks if the response is a JSON object.
 If it is, it iterates through the list of channels and looks for items that meet the following criteria:
-    *   The `url` field in the nested `cmds` array contains `http://localhost`.
+    *   The `url` field contains the IPTV provider's domain (e.g., `http://subdomain.myiptvdomain.com`).
     *   The `use_http_tmp_link` field is set to `"1"`.
 5.  **Implicit Request:** If an item matches the criteria, the middleware constructs and sends a special request to the IPTV provider's `load.php` endpoint to generate a real, playable stream URL.
 6.  **Response Modification:** The middleware parses the response from the `load.php` endpoint to get the new stream URL.
 It then modifies the original JSON response by:
-    *   Replacing the `localhost` URL with the new, real stream URL.
+    *   Replacing the temporary URL with the new, real stream URL.
     *   Changing the `use_http_tmp_link` flag to `"0"`.
+7.  **Anonymization:** Before sending the final response, the middleware replaces all occurrences of the IPTV provider's domain with its own address (e.g., `http://127.0.0.1:5000`).
+This ensures the client never sees the original provider's domain.
-7.  **Final Response:** The modified JSON is sent back to the IPTV client, which can now play the stream without any issues.
+8.  **Final Response:** The modified and anonymized JSON is sent back to the IPTV client.

 ## Caching